hj3yoo/mtg_card_detector/README.md

 | 32 | 18.55 |
 | 64 | 45.79 |

+Furthermore, turns out that hash size of 16 is sufficient enough to distinguish each cards in most of the case.
+Halving the hash size further knocked down 7-9ms, as you only need to compare about quarter of the bits compared to hash size of 32.

 ------------------

 The other bottleneck is a something unfortunate.
 Turns out feeding the image through YOLO network consumes a constant 50 - 60ms per frame.
 Remember the processing time of (65+50)ms above?
 Yeah, that's where the 65ms is coming from.

-As hilarious and ironic it is, I would have to remove the network entirely to speed up the program... (((Facepalm into another dimension))) The program still works by replacing neural net with contour detection
+As hilarious and ironic it is, I would have to remove the network entirely to speed up the program...
+**(((Facepalm into another dimension)))**
+The program still works by replacing neural net with contour detection

+## Oct 13th, 2018

+Cleaning up everything to wrap up this project for now.
+If I can figure out how to move from bounding boxes of overlapping cards [(notes)](https://github.com/hj3yoo/mtg_card_detector#oct-4th-2018), I may come back to upgrade the project in the future.
+If you have any suggestion regarding this issue, please don't hesitate to let me know.

+Thank you for reading all the way up to here.
+Hope this project has helped you in some way.